supathdhitalGEO/Weather-Forecasting/README.md

    1.3.2.
 Specific Objectives
 To forecast temperature using past data from weather stations.
 To make the weather portal for the visualization.

+# Raw Data
+It contains all the raw data that collected from the DHM directly.